kresdl/easy3d/README.md

 ## Vector library
 Mathods for calculations on vectors and matrices.
+#### 3-component vector operations
-A vector is an array and a matrix is a 4*4 cell array construction of format [row][column].
+A vector is an array of length 3.
-### vec
-Methods for operations on 3-component vectors.
 ##### Methods
 ###### `add(a, b)`
 Returns the sum of two vectors.